Romare Bearden: Collage

 Bearden had struggled with two artistic sides of himself: his background as "a student of literature and of artistic traditions, and being a black human being involves very real experiences, figurative and concrete," which was at combat with the mid-twentieth century "exploration of abstraction".
 His frustration with abstraction won over, as he himself described his paintings' focus as coming to a plateau.
 Bearden then turned to a completely different medium at a very important time for the country.

 During the civil rights movement, Bearden started to experiment again, this time with forms of collage.
 After helping to found an artists group in support of civil rights, Bearden expressed representational and more overtly socially conscious aspects in his work.
 He used clippings from magazines, which in and of itself was a new medium, as glossy magazines were fairly new.
 He used these glossy scraps to incorporate modernity in his works, trying to show how African-American rights were moving forward, and so was his socially conscious art.
 In 1964, he held an exhibition he called Projections, where he introduced his new collage style.
 These works were very well received and are generally considered to be his best work.

-Bearden had numerous museum shows of his work since then, including a 1971 show at the Museum of Modern Art entitled Prevalence of Ritual, an exhibition of his prints, entitled A Graphic Odyssey showing the work of the last fifteen years of his life; and the 2005 National Gallery of Art retrospective entitled The Art of Romare Bearden.
+Bearden had numerous museum and gallery shows of his work since then, including a 1971 show at the Museum of Modern Art entitled Prevalence of Ritual; an exhibition of his prints, entitled A Graphic Odyssey showing the work of the last fifteen years of his life; Exactitude Ain't Interesting, a 1992 show at Louis Stern's gallery in Beverly Hills which included late collages and watercolor; and the 2005 National Gallery of Art retrospective entitled The Art of Romare Bearden.
 In 2011, Michael Rosenfeld Gallery exhibited its second show of the artist's work, Romare Bearden (1911–1988): Collage, A Centennial Celebration, an intimate grouping of 21 collages produced between 1964 and 1983.